hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 ### Setting up the basics

-1. Open your text editor
+:white_check_mark: Open your text editor.

-2. Start with a basic HTML page
+:white_check_mark: Start with a basic HTML page.

-3. Save the file in a `yourDirectory` and call the file `index.html`.
+:white_check_mark: Save the file in a `yourDirectory` and call the file `index.html`.

 ``` html
 <!doctype html>